danjohnson3141/Jekyll-Test/serializers/fields.md

-connection_status, Info on connection status between this and active user, object; UserConnectionShort country, Info on the country this event is happening in, object; Country description, The description of this group, string email, The email address of this user; should only show if this is active user profile, string end_date, The day that the event ends; yyyy-mm-dd, string event, Info on the event, object; Event
+connection_status, Info on connection status between this and active user, object; UserConnectionShort country, Info on the country this event is happening in, object; Country description, The description of this group, string description, Verbose name of locale; used externally, string email, The email address of this user; should only show if this is active user profile, string end_date, The day that the event ends; yyyy-mm-dd, string event, Info on the event, object; Event